TabSpace/grunt-svn-workflow/README.md

 Help you to improve the automation process.

-The demo give you a simple, clear, maintainable project directory structure.
+The example give you a simple, clear, maintainable project directory structure.

-The publish task in demo will copy your logs to target folders, from previous commit to now.
+The publish task in example will copy your logs to target folders, from previous commit to now.

 You can set a confirm prompt in the task queue.